rails/rails/guides/source/active_job_basics.md

 | **processes**                        | Number of worker processes forked by the supervisor.
 Each process can dedicate a CPU core.          | 1                                             |
 | **concurrency_maintenance**          | Whether the dispatcher performs concurrency maintenance work.                                       | true                                          |

-You can read more about the configuration options in the [Solid Queue documentation](https://github.com/rails/solid_queue?tab=readme-ov-file#configuration)
+You can read more about the [configuration options in the Solid Queue documentation](https://github.com/rails/solid_queue?tab=readme-ov-file#configuration).

-There are other configuration options that you can set in your environment config:
+Additionally, you can further configure Solid Queue in your Rails Application by setting the following options in `config/<environment>.rb`:

 | **Setting**                            | **Description**                                                                              | **Default**                                                        |
 | -------------------------------------- | -------------------------------------------------------------------------------------------- | ------------------------------------------------------------------ |